 Hyacinth bulbs for forcing are planted in the autumn and initially kept in the dark and cold before bringing them into light and warmth once they are shooting.
 The bulbs have been tricked into thinking they have done Winter and it is now Spring and flowering time!
 Some other bulbs are suitable for forcing/growing indoors e.g. Amaryllis and Paperwhite Narcissus.
 In addition some other varieties of Narcissus, Muscari and Tulip are reported to be good for forcing but I have less experience with these.
 I will be trying some different things this year as they are such a treat through the later months of winter January and February while waiting for the weather to improve, daylight hours lengthen and outdoor flowers to happen!

-After a career in the Health Service and then time bringing up my family, I qualified as a florist and trained in horticulture.
-Developing a passion for growing and arranging British garden flowers, I planted a Suffolk cutting garden.
-Having become increasingly concerned about where and how flowers are grown coupled with a love of British flowers.
-I now specialise in growing and using beautiful British grown flowers to make artistic designs. for weddings, events, gifts etc
+My story in flowers started as a child growing a tiny patch of London Pride Saxifraga...also known as Whimsey or Look Up and Kiss Me!
+Fast forward to 8 years ago when I started a City and Guilds training in floristry.
+I qualified as a florist and then to deepen my growing knowledge and skills I trained in horticulture as well.
+I trained under a WRAGS scheme at Darsham Nurseries and at Somerleyton Hall.
+Developing a passion for both growing and designing/arranging British garden flowers, I planted a cutting garden.
+Having become increasingly concerned about where and how flowers are grown, coupled with a love of British grown flowers. and natural styling, I now specialise in growing and using beautiful British grown flowers to make romantic natural designs. for weddings, events, gifts and much more.